- Transfer Credit Policies

 - Demonstrate intent and desire to follow the ANA Standards of Care and Nursing Code of Ethics.

-Lakeview College of Nursing wishes to ensure that access to its facilities, programs, and services are available to students with disabilities.
+Lakeview College of Nursing endeavors to ensure that access to its facilities, programs, and services are available to students with disabilities.
 The College provides reasonable accommodations to students on a nondiscriminatory basis consistent with legal requirements as outlined in the Americans with Disabiliteis Act (ADA) of 1990, the American with Disabilities Act Amendments ACT (ADAAA) of 2008, and the Rehabilitation Act of 1973.

 A reasonable accommodation is a modification or adjustment to an instructional activity, facility, program or service that enables a qualified student with a disability to have an equal opportunity to participate in all student activities.
 To be eligible for accommodations, a student must have a documented disability as defined by the ADA and Section 504 of the Rehabilitation Act of 1973.
 The ADA, the ADAAA and Section 504 all define disability as (a) a physical or mental impairment that substantially limits one or more major life activities of such individual; (b) a record of such impairment; or (c) being regarded as having such a condition.